 FAITH Update 1-16-14: Received her 1st heartworm treatment.
 She will be in recovery for 4 weeks and then receive her 2nd treatment.

 OUR MASCOT - Champ always greets you with his smile and wagging tail.
 We were devastated to learn that Champ has Osteosarcoma in his back leg.
 His leg was amputated in December of 2012.
 He is no longer on any pain medication and his mobility is great.
 We have found a foster home where he can live out the rest of his life.
 We cannot rescue him from his fate, but we will be by his side at the end.
 Please consider a donation to Champ’s care.
 Follow Champ's story

-The mobile clinic comes to Wimberley the 3rd or 4th Wednesday of the month, sometimes an additional day.
+The mobile clinic comes to Wimberley the 4th Wednesday of the month.
+Please go to their website to confirm date.
 They park their van in the Brookshire Brothers parking lot.
 You must have an appointment.
 The appointments fill up quickly, especially for large dogs, so book your appointment early.
 To make an appointment for your pet for the mobile clinic, go to the Emancipet website and complete their appointment form.
 You will be emailed a confirmation.
 If no internet, call 512-587-7729.
-Below are local mobile clinic location dates.
-Check their website for more locations.

 The next clinic days: